 In this method of trading, a trader announces his/her intention to buy (bid) or sell (offer) a particular contract, the quantity he/she wants to buy, and the price he/she is willing to pay.
 Other market participants can make a counter bid or offer or accept the terms offered by the trader.

 Traders on the ECX use hand signals to convey their intentions.
 A trader first announces the commodity and then the quantity.

 If the trader wishes to buy the commodity, the trader turns the palm of his/her hand toward his/her face.
 If the trader wishes to sell the commodity, the trader turns his/her palm away from the face.

 ECX traders record their orders on order tickets.
 The tickets list the lot size and the grade of the commodity being traded.

 An electronic back office system checks to ensure that the buyer has the requisite funds to enter the transaction and the seller has the commodity available in a warehouse to back the sale.
 The automated reconciliation process takes place in just minutes.

 How Are Trades Cleared and Settled?

-The ECX Clearing and Settlement Department acts a central counterparty to all trades that take place on the exchange.
-The department determines the net obligations of each member, informs the members of their daily net obligations and transfers cash funds and commodity ownership among members.
+The ECX Clearing and Settlement Department acts as central counterparty to all trades that take place on the exchange.
+The department determines the net obligations of each member, informs the members of their daily net obligations, and transfers cash funds and commodity ownership among members.

 What Types of Memberships Does ECX Offer?